The FWP weekly digest of wondrous wildlife happenings

 Because we know you have burning questions about invertebrates…

 If you head out for an end-of-summer seaside wander, you might come across a five-legged fellow commonly known as a starfish.
-And if you’re anything like a team of biologists from Stanford University, you might ask yourself, if a starfish wore clothes, where would it put its’ trousers?
+And if you’re anything like this team of biologists from Stanford University, you might ask yourself, if a starfish wore clothes, where would it put its’ trousers?
 Naturally, you might say, on its legs since it has so many.
 But are those pointy appendages legs, or are they arms?
 Perhaps a sweater would be better?
 Or if some are arms and some are legs, which are which, and how can you tell?

 According to scientists, most animals evolve with a three-part body plan and bilateral symmetry.
 There is a head end, a tail end, a trunk in the middle, and a symmetrical body on either side.
 Examining the body structures of cats or camels, dogs or donkeys, beavers or buffalo it’s easy to tell which is the tail end and where to place trousers, if need be.
 Although starfish start with body symmetry as larvae, unlike other animals, they don’t maintain that symmetry as they grow.
 The spiny sea creatures don’t have an obvious head or tail, so what gives?
 How are the piece parts of a starfish body organized?